 Ipilimumab is used to treat melanoma (skin cancer) that cannot be treated with surgery or has spread to other parts of the body.
-Ipilimumab is also used to prevent melanoma from coming back after surgery, including lymph node removal.
+Ipilimumab is also used to prevent melanoma from coming back after surgery, including lymph node removal surgery.

 Ipilimumab may also be used for purposes not listed in this medication guide.

 Serious and sometimes fatal reactions may occur during treatment with ipilimumab, or months after stopping.
-Call your doctor right away if you have symptoms such as: stomach pain, black or bloody stools, dark urine, yellowing of your skin or eyes, neck stiffness, muscle weakness, numbness or tingling, headache, confusion, vision problems, trouble with daily activities, chest pain, shortness of breath, or blistering or peeling of your skin.
+Call your doctor right away if you have symptoms such as: stomach pain, diarrhea, bloody or tarry stools, dark urine, yellowing of your skin or eyes, neck stiffness, headache, confusion, mood or behavior changes, vision problems, muscle weakness, numbness or tingling, trouble with daily activities, chest pain, cough, or shortness of breath.

 Before taking this medicine